1/10/26, Saturday: Synthfest Session 1 (6:00 PM)

 • There are no brick-and-mortar outlets to get tickets.
 If you don’t have a credit or debit card or don’t do online transactions, that’s cool.
 Drop us a line at stage33@stage33live.com and we’ll work it out.

-• Tickets at the door will be $20.
+• Tickets at the door AS AVAILABLE will be $20.
 We can’t process plastic at the door, cash is best.

-Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be able to happen, and institutional support this season from The Island Corporation, the Vermont Arts Council, Guilford Sound, WOOL-FM, the Rockingham Arts & Museum Project, and Chroma Technologies to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
+Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be happening, and institutional support this season from The Island Corporation, WOOL-FM, Guilford Sound, and the Rockingham Arts & Museum Project that helped fund improvements and maintenance, and generally smooth out a lot of the rough edges.
 Stage 33 Live is a 501(c)3 nonprofit organization, and all donations are deductible to the fullest extent.
 Volunteers run the thing from stem to stern.

 # # #

-Mark Mandeville & Raianne Richards and Luminous Crush (in their acoustic duo format) will play Stage 33 Live on Sunday, September 28, 2025, at 6:00 PM.
-Tickets are $20 in advance through stage33live.com or at the door as available.
+Tracy Grammer & Jim Henry will perform as a duo with Carling Berkhout opening on Saturday, April 11, 2026, in a 3:00 matinee show at Stage 33 Live in Bellows Falls, Vermont.
+Tickets are a discounted $20 in advance through stage33live.com, or $25 at the door as available.
 Advance tickets guarantee entry.
 Only 40 tickets will be sold.
 Read the press release.

 • Advance ticket sales will automatically close once 40 tickets are sold.